 WTA routinely informs legislators and agency officials at the state and federal levels about the town perspective on proposed legislation and administrative rules impacting town government and town residents.
 This includes appearances before legislative committees and participation in statewide panels studying local government issues.
 See the WTA Policy Goals below for general statements on WTA positions on these issues of statewide significance.

-CLICK HERE for a copy of the WTA Legislative Update as of 4/20/13.
+CLICK HERE for a copy of the WTA Legislative Update outline as of September, 2017.

 CLICK HERE for a link to the Government Accountability Board, Ethics Division, "Eye on Lobbying" page.
 Here you can search by organization, specific bill, and more to view officially registered positions and submitted testimony by both WTA and others.

-On the Wisconsin Legislature's website you can use the "who represents me?" feature to find your local state legislators.
+On the Wisconsin Legislature's website you can use the "Find My Legislators" feature to find your local state legislators.